drohal3/fullstackopen-part1/README.md

 WARNING create-react-app automatically makes the project a git repository unless the application is created within an already existing repository.
 Most likely you do not want the project to become a repository, so run the command rm -rf .git in the root of the project.

 **Solution:**
 The solution is demonstrated in the courseinfo application (courseinfo folder).
+See commits for more details.

 ## Exercise 1.2: course information, step2
 **Task:**